 For installing these fonts on your phone, you would need a custom recovery to flash it as a ZIP package.
 However, if you don’t have a custom recovery, you can still get around to installing these.
 In that scenario, extract the ZIP files individually on your system and for each extracted package, you would find a system folder within it.
 Once you open it, you will be able to view all the TTF – TrueType Font format – which you can then install directly from your phone or tablet.

 However, for modern Android versions, manufacturers have implemented their own approach towards font customization.
 For each device, the installation might differ.
-In some cases, you can easily use iFont app to install these fonts otherwise if that is unsuccessful, you would be needed to root to use the same app.
+In some cases, you can easily use iFont app to install these fonts.
+We have a tutorial on how to install fonts on Android phones through several different methods.
+You can read here: How to Install Fonts on Android Devices.

 As for users that want to install these fonts on their computers, you can do the same.
 Extract the ZIP package.
 Browse to system folder and install all the TTF files individually or at once.
 All font files are in TrueType Font format (.ttf) which means it would be compatible with a wide variety of systems.